COURSES: Mandatory 2010 RSEP

 Module 5 (2 hours in class) Evaluation

 Module 1 to 4 are independent of each other.
 They may be taken sequentially or not.
+N.B.
+By law, at least 1 month must elapse after starting the theory classes and before taking the theory exam.

 After successful completion of Phase 1, student must go to an SAAQ service center in order to obtain the learner's license